shi-ang/vulcan-setup/README.md

 Authenticate with either GitHub or Microsoft.
 Once that's done, detach the tmux session with ``Ctrl B + D``.
 You can forget about it.
 Now you can dev on your VSCode client.

 If you need to restart it, first make sure you **hop on the login node where you created your tmux session**, then attach your tmux session back.
-If you left it in ``klogin0X``, from any login node, run:
+If you left it in ``rackXYZ``, from any login node, run:

 ```
-ssh klogin0X
+ssh rackXYZ

 tmux attach
 ```